Slideshow image

 2 Comments

-Glenna Cline over 2 years ago
+Glenna Cline about 3 years ago

 In a time of so much negativity, this is wonderful news!
 Kudos to Rotary for all they do!

-Jean Price over 2 years ago
+Jean Price about 3 years ago

 It is absolutely wonderful news.
 The Archbishop is correct, the" hand of God" was involved and was behind the Rotarians and many others in so many ways.
 It was truly meant to be.